aplteam/Fire/Docs/ReadMe.md

 ### Report "Detailed hits"

 After having performed a search the report "Detailed hits" allows you to check the hits in context.
 This is particularly useful in order to find out whether the hit list needs some fine tuning.

+Note that you can remove objects from the "Detailed hits" report, and this will _also_ remove them from the hit list.

 ### Print object name(s) to the session